CrescentMadeJr/plexupdate/README.md

 - `--port <Plex server port>`
   This is the port that Plex Media Server uses.

-# FAQ
+## FAQ

-## Do I have to use the `extras/installer.sh`?
+### Do I have to use the `extras/installer.sh`?

 Of course not, anything you find under `extras/` is optional and only provided as an easier way to get `plexupdate.sh` up and running quickly.
 Read the guide for [installing plexupdate manually](https://github.com/mrworf/plexupdate/wiki/Manually-installing-plexupdate).

-## Why am I getting a warning about email and password being deprecated?
+### Why am I getting a warning about email and password being deprecated?

 Since just storing your password in plexupdate.conf isn't secure, plexupdate will now use a "token" instead.
 To make this warning go away just re-run the installer (`extras/installer.sh`) or manually remove `EMAIL` and `PASS` from your plexupdate.conf.
 For more details, see [this wiki article](https://github.com/mrworf/plexupdate/wiki/Authenticating-with-Plex-Pass).

-# Need more information?
+## Need more information?

-See https://github.com/mrworf/plexupdate/wiki for more information
+See https://github.com/mrworf/plexupdate/wiki for more information.